 When uncurled, pill bugs measure about half an inch in length.
 Oblong in shape, the pill bug has a convex top and a flat underside.
 The body consists of a head, thorax, and abdomen, all of which are covered by hard shell-like plates.
 Seven segmented plates overlap to protect the body, and the segmented order gives the pill bug the ability to curl up into a tight ball.
 Most pill bugs appear dark gray, but can also be brown or red in coloration.
 Seven pairs of pereopods, or short walking legs, connect at separate segments of the thorax.
 Like most crustaceans, the pill bug features two pairs of antennae that protrude from the head.
 The first pair of antennae is long and noticeable, while the second pair is small and inconspicuous.

 Pill bugs are distributed worldwide, but are more commonly found in temperate regions.
-Pill bugs breathe through gills located on their underside and require moderate to high humidity for survival.
-New England’s climate makes an ideal habitat for the pill bug, and certain areas host dense, thriving populations in the spring and summer months.
-The crustaceans prefer dark habitats and are usually found underneath natural debris such as rocks, logs, and piles of leaves.
+Pill bugs breathe through gills located on their underside and require moderate to high humidity for survival. \] The crustaceans prefer dark habitats and are usually found underneath natural debris such as rocks, logs, and piles of leaves.
 Pill bugs are mainly active at night to reduce risk of sun exposure, which could kill them by desiccation (drying them out).
 Pill bugs overwinter during colder months and reemerge when the environment warms up.
 Sometimes confused for the sowbug, a close relative of the same order, the pill bug can be distinguished by its ability to roll into a ball.
 The sowbug, by contrast, cannot form a ball.

 What do pill bugs eat?